AGMAndirko/CLAP/observations.md

 Regarding introgression, we used data from [Vernot et al.](https://pubmed.ncbi.nlm.nih.gov/26989198/) and [Sankararaman et al.](https://pubmed.ncbi.nlm.nih.gov/27032491/).
 Both distributions follow each other closely, and lack the second peak *circa* 1,2mya characteristic of the [main distribution plots.](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/3dist_sqrd.pdf), as expected.

-Additionally, we crossed the GEVA results with
+Additionally, we crossed the GEVA results with previous studies by the CBL groups.
+Specifically, we plotted the distribution of enhancer and promoter variants in the Cerebellum, part of an ongoing project by Juan, [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/enh_lenght_missense_plots/enh_pr_miss_lenght.pdf).
+We also plotted eQTL variants affecting brain-tissue gene expression ([see here](https://github.com/AGMAndirko/CLAP/blob/master/plots/GTEx/Gtex.pdf)), part of Alejandro's work.

 # Expecto
 We tried to predict the effect of variants in specific time windows in brain tissues using [ExPecto](https://humanbase.readthedocs.io/en/latest/expecto.html), a machine learning framework for expression prediction in silico.
 As opposed to other approaches, ExPecto provides *ab initio* predictions, making the tool technically blind regarding reference genome biases.